Untitled

 Methods

-For the semester project, students will design a business of their own, build it with transactions and payroll, along with reports.
-By the end of the course students will be able to take the NACPB Certification exam for certification in Quickbooks Online.
+In this class, the textbook will guide the students through setting up a company, recording transactions and creating reports At the end of the course students will be able to take the NACPB Certification exam for certification in Quickbooks Online.

 Evaluation Criteria